skopjehacklab/programming-101-exercises/README.md

 ## Programming 101 - exercises

-To copy this folder to your computer, open a terminal and run these commands:
+To copy the unsolved exercises to your computer, open a terminal and run these commands:

 ```bash
 cd